Leeds is an adult male prison in the Armley area of Leeds, West Yorkshire.

 Keep in touch with someone at Leeds

-Residents (except for those on a restricted regime or in segregation) have phones in their rooms.
+Prisoners (except for those on a restricted regime or in segregation) have phones in their rooms.
 They can only make outgoing calls so they will always have to call you.
 They have to buy phone credits to do this and can call between 7am and 10pm.

 They can phone anyone named on their list of friends and family.
 This list is checked by security when they first arrive so it may take a few days before they are able to call.